MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 ### Knowledge User

-Knowledge user uses lightweight productivity applications that may include task such as managing large datasets.
-These applications can include Word, Excel and Outlook and Internet Explorer.
+Knowledge user uses lightweight productivity applications that include tasks such as data entry and dataset management.
+These applications include Word, Excel and Outlook and Internet Explorer.

 ### Knowledge User Plus

-Knowledge user plus uses lightweight browser and productivity applications as well as tasks with multimedia content and software development.
+Knowledge user plus uses browser and productivity applications that can support more intensive workloads.
+These tasks include software development and multimedia content.

 ### Power User

-Power user uses engineering specific and/or graphics application such as CAD and Adobe Photoshop.
-There are GPU options for these users who require graphic intensive workloads including video rendering, 3D design, and simulations.
+Power user uses engineering specific and graphics application such as CAD and Adobe Photoshop.
+There are GPU options that support graphic intensive workloads including video rendering, 3D design, and simulations.

 ## Test Workload